-Competent Trainer - a person with the appropriate training, education, knowledge and experience, capable of delivering a quantifiable educational program in a safe and effective manner to other rope access personnel.
+Competent Trainer - a person with the appropriate training, education, knowledge and experience, capable of delivering a quantifiable educational program in a safe and effective manner to a Participant(s).

 Connector - a device (ex. carabiners, snap hooks, rapid links) used to combine components of a rope access system.